 Due to State Authorization, CFCC must verify the state in which you reside allows students to enroll in online courses or programs.
 If you will be relocating to North Carolina before your semester begins, you will be eligible to register for either in-person or online courses.
 You can update your address in the CFCC student portal.
 If you are an out-of-state student wishing to enroll in an online course or program, we will work with you to determine if your state will allow you to register.
 If you have questions regarding state authorization and online learning options, please contact Admissions at firstname.lastname@example.org .

 Foreign transcripts must be evaluated and translated (if applicable), by a current member of the National Association of Credential Evaluation Services ( naces.org ) or a current member of the Association of International Credential Evaluators ( aice-eval.org ).
 Completed evaluations, along with copies of the original transcript(s), should be sent directly from the evaluation agency to CFCC Admissions.
 If the evaluation is sent directly to you, in order for it to be considered official, it must remain in the original sealed envelope.
 Once opened, it is no longer considered official.

 CFCC requires all applicants applying to degree, diploma, and certificate programs to submit an official high school or equivalency transcript for enrollment.
-See a list of academic programs, and if they require high school completion.

 To request your official GED transcript , please visit GED Testing Services.
 You will be able to order an official GED transcript and it will be sent to CFCC electronically.